logicuniverse/manifesto/README.md

 **The Atomic Architect: Hierarchical Context Mastery (Edit-time)**

 In LogicUniverse, AI ceases to "hallucinate" across 1D streams.
-It operates as an architect traversing the **Logic-IR** where context is physically bounded by the topology.
+It operates as an architect traversing the **LogicIR** where context is physically bounded by the topology.

 - **Hierarchical Context Isolation:** Every **Logic Unit (LU)** is a fully encapsulated, self-descriptive entity.
-AI agents only need to ingest the **Logic-IR** of a single level at a time, ensuring the relevant context always fits within the **AI's Context Window**.
+AI agents only need to ingest the **LogicIR** of a single level at a time, ensuring the relevant context always fits within the **AI's Context Window**.
 AI can "roam" the topology—optimizing sub-LUs or orchestrating macro-LUs—in stateless, independent steps.
 - **Topological RBAC & Guided Sovereignty:** Safety is enforced at the structural level.
 By leveraging **Topological RBAC**, an AI agent's agency is physically bounded during the design phase.
 A host LU can grant "Sandbox Sovereignty" over specific axes (e.g., allowing optimization of **Spatial Domain -Y** while barring access to **Temporal Invariants +Y**).
-- **Algebraic Metric & Deterministic Patching:** The **Algebraic Type System** serves as the AI's **"Logic Metric."** AI proposes mutations as precise **Topological Patches** within the **Logic-IR**.
+- **Algebraic Metric & Deterministic Patching:** The **Algebraic Type System** serves as the AI's **"Logic Metric."** AI proposes mutations as precise **Topological Patches** within the **LogicIR**.
 Much like units of measure in physics, this guarantees:
   - **Essence Compatibility:** Only compatible **Logic Essence** can fulfill a **Geometric Coordinate**.
   - **Axial Connectivity Verification:** The system automatically verifies that the **Push (+X) Signal** emitted by a patch correctly mates with the downstream coordinate's input, preventing "Topological Fractures" where logic flow would otherwise be severed.
   - **Dimensional Consistency:** This ensures structural changes never trigger unintended regressions across the tri-axial fabric.